temporalio/documentation/docs/system-tools/tctl.md

 ---

 The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal server.
-It can performm namespace operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.
+It can perform namespace operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.

 ## Install the CLI